miketeachman/micropython-esp32-i2s-examples/README.md

 Notes:
   * method blocks until buf is *completely* filled from DMA memory, unless timeout is specified
+  * The DMA engine works in the background, filling DMA buffers with audio samples read from the I2S peripheral.
+The MicroPython runtime is not impacted by this DMA operation.

 **Returns** number of bytes read